fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Invoke-ServiceFabricPartitionQuorumLoss.md

 Before using this cmdlet, connect to the Service Fabric cluster.

-Important note: This cmdlet should not be aborted while running.
+This cmdlet should not be aborted while running.
 Aborting this cmdlet while it is running may leave state behind.
-If this cmdlet is aborted while running, Remove-ServiceFabricTestState should be invoked to remove state that may have been left behind.
+If this cmdlet is aborted while running, [Remove-ServiceFabricTestState](.\Remove-ServiceFabricTestState.md) should be invoked to remove state that may have been left behind.

 ## EXAMPLES